reproto/reproto/doc/spec.md

 The version string follows [Semantic Versioning][semver], but the following is a brief description of what is permitted.

-The version number must follow semantic versioning (`1.2.0`).
+The version number must follow semantic versioning.
+For example, `1.2.0`.

-Pre-releases are also supported by appending a hyphen and a series of dot-separated identifiers (e.g. `1.2.1-beta1`).
+Pre-releases are also supported by appending a hyphen and a series of dot-separated identifiers.
+For example, `1.2.1-beta1`.

 [semver-2]: https://semver.org